The NOISE Analysis

 Once you’re done sorting and clustering into common groups, the team will look for broad categories for each small cluster.
 For example, communication between sales and production or More knowledge of how to use our internal knowledge management system.
 As the group agrees on the broad categories, re-write these in the proper NOISE areas.

 6. Now that everyone feels comfortable with the general categories…

 Re-write them in each NOISE area and ask the team to “dot” vote on which they believe are most relevant.

 7. Create measurements and milestones.

 Take the general categories and ask the team to develop short-term measurements and milestones to show progress.

 8. Create the “plan document.”

-The team leader will gather all the broad categories and short-term measurements/milestones for achievements and type them up in a “Plan Document” to share with the team, ensuring they’re all in agreement.
+The team leader will gather all the broad categories and short-term measurements/milestones for achievements and type them up in a “Plan Document” to share with the team, ensuring they agree.

 9. Take time for feedback from the group.

 Any feedback is taken into consideration, and changes are made as needed.
-This Plan Document, along with all the great ideas, is now your improvement or strategic plan.
+This Plan Document and all the great ideas are now your improvements or strategic plan.